Grace Fan

 Environmental sustainability; Inequality;

-Indigenous entrepreneurship; Peoplehood model; Two-Eyed Seeing; Decolonization; Indigenous resurgence and reconciliation;
+Indigenous resurgence; Peoplehood model; Two-Eyed Seeing; Decolonization; Reconciliation;

 Feminist care ethics;